next-theme/theme-next-docs/source/docs/troubleshooting.md

 scheme: Gemini
 ```

-Nothing will happen here because indentation not keeped up.
-Hexo just can't read these parameters because subparameters (children parameters of `theme_config` parameter) does not exist.
+Nothing will happen here because indentation is incorrect.
+Hexo just can't read these parameters because child parameters of `theme_config` parameter do not exist.
 Let's see [same configuration with indents](#2-spaces-indents-2).
 <!-- endtab -->

 <!-- tab {% label success@Working Normally %}-->